-As a result, there is high burnout and turnover in the profession, and these rates continue to rise.
+Because of lower salaries, there are high burnout and turnover rates in the profession, which continue to rise.
 Often, the need to make a living wage and feeling underappreciated result in burnout or the decision to change careers.
 Moreover, social workers must often work evenings, weekends and holidays to meet with people in need due to scheduling conflicts and the working hours of parents and people in need.
 Consequently, it can be difficult to keep personal or familial responsibilities while providing services as a social worker.

 Think about what this means for social workers’ safety and their mental or physical health.
 They may encounter violent situations or witness the resulting traumas of abuse.
 Yet, court proceedings can move slowly, and at any time, at-risk individuals could end up in the same circumstances that first warranted wellness checks.

 It is not hard to see why turnover is a real problem facing managers and organizations in the behavioral health industry.